Tax PlanningReduce Your Tax Liability With Correct Capital's Financial Advisors in St. Louis

 - Use a Company Vehicle —

-Based on your Anchorage, AK business type, you and your employees may qualify to use a company vehicle with deductible transportation costs.
+Depending on the nature of your Anchorage, AK business, you and your employees may be able to use a company vehicle and deduct the transportation costs.
 This deduction can be made in two ways:

 - Maintain records of actual costs like maintenance, registration, and fuel to calculate whether this deduction is greater than the standard mileage rate.